 Curious about the Library’s digital magazines and eBooks, online Universal Classes or digital business and investing resources?
 Need help getting started with your mobile device, scanning, e-mail, Web searching or saving and sending documents?
 Schedule an appointment for a one hour one-on-one session with a librarian.
 Open to Warrenville cardholders; registration required.
 Register at the Information Desk in person or call 630/393-1171 x100.

-Movies at the Library
+Afternoon at the Movies

-Tuesday, January 27, 2 p.m., Ages 18 and up
+Tuesday, September 27, 2 p.m., Ages 18 and up

-Tuesday, February 24, 2 p.m., Ages 18 and up
+Tuesday, October 25, 2 p.m., Ages 18 and up

-Evening Book Discussion
+Evening Book Discussion Group